Nima-Khodabandelou/Notes/notes.md

       delete, next, main, exit or null are not keyword

-      Local variables not initialize to default value
+      Local variables not init to default value
 ##
 - Java Does not support